 - Develop strategies and plans that promote and support wellness and well-being and demonstrate how these concepts impact their academic and personal success.

-- Articulate the purpose of the Elon Honor Code and its significance to maintaining a responsible and an inclusive academic community.
+- Articulate the purpose of the Elon Honor Code and its significance to maintaining a responsible and inclusive academic community.

 - Connect with the Elon University Community.